lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 ---

-Active record offers up a whole host of associations that we can use to establish relationships between our models.
+Active Record offers up a whole host of associations that we can use to establish relationships between our models.

 * belongs_to
 * has_many